Use our landscaping invoice template to create unlimited invoices for your landscaping business.

 Lawn Mowing Invoice

 One of the most common types of landscaping is lawn mower.
 For some landscaping companies, this is over 80% of their business.
 Now although most of the lawn mowing jobs are in the residential areas.
-The good chunk of the revenue comes from commercial lawn mowing.
+The good chunk of the revenue comes from commercial lawn mowing or general lawn care.

 So, you want to make sure that when you are performing your lawn mowing duties, the money has already been received not either yourself, or your accounting team.
 You’re not collecting payment after the job.
 The only time this is okay, is when you’re dealing with large businesses.
 Since they have payroll, sometimes it takes a day or two to get your invoice fulfilled.